David Robinson: Twilight years and second championship (1999–2003)

-During the 1999–00 season, Robinson averaged 17.8 points per game, 10.0 rebounds per game and 2.3 blocks per game in 80 games.
+During the 1999–2000 season, Robinson averaged 17.8 points per game, 10.0 rebounds per game and 2.3 blocks per game in 80 games.
 The Spurs made it to the playoffs as the fourth seed, but were defeated by the Phoenix Suns in the first round of the playoffs despite Robinson's 23.5 points, 13.8 rebounds, and 3 blocks per game.

+During the 2000–01 season, Robinson averaged 14.4 points, 8.6 rebounds, and 2.5 blocks per game, earning his tenth and final NBA All-Star selection.
+The Spurs finished the regular season with a 58–24 record, securing the top seed.
+In the playoffs, San Antonio defeated the Minnesota Timberwolves in the first round and the Dallas Mavericks in the Western Conference Semifinals before being swept by the Los Angeles Lakers in the Western Conference Finals.

+During the 2001–02 season, Robinson appeared in 78 games and averaged 12.2 points, 8.3 rebounds, 1.2 assists, 1.1 steals, and 1.8 blocks per game.
+San Antonio finished the regular season with a 58–24 record.
+In the playoffs, the Spurs defeated the Seattle SuperSonics in the first round before being eliminated by the defending champion Los Angeles Lakers in five games during the Western Conference Semifinals.

 Robinson announced he would retire from basketball following the 2002–03 season.
+In 64 regular-season games, he averaged 8.5 points, 7.9 rebounds, and 1.8 blocks per game.
+San Antonio finished the regular season with a 60–22 record, securing the first seed in the Western Conference and the best overall record in the league.

 On June 15, 2003, in the finale of Robinson's career, the Spurs won another NBA title with an 88–77 victory over the New Jersey Nets in Game 6 of the 2003 NBA Finals.
-During this game, Robinson scored 13 points, as well as getting 17 rebounds.
+During this game, Robinson scored 13 points and secured 17 rebounds.
 He and the year's regular season and NBA Finals MVP Tim Duncan shared Sports Illustrated magazine's 2003 Sportsmen of the Year award.